SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/extend-service.md

 ## Prerequisites

-Add dependencies required for SAP AI SDK, and setting up the data for productive usage by following [Pre-requiste](./prerequisites.md)
+Add dependencies required for SAP Cloud SDK for AI, and setting up the data for productive usage by following [Add dependencies for SAP Cloud SDK for AI](./prerequisites.md)

 ## Extend the Incident Management Application

-1. Under `srv`, create a new file called `incidents.csv`, copy the contents from [incidents.csv](../csv/incidents.csv)
+1. Under `srv`, create a new file called `incidents.csv`, copy the contents from [incidents.csv](https://raw.githubusercontent.com/SAP-samples/btp-end-to-end-scenario-use-cases/refs/heads/main/build-code-with-ai-capability/csv/incidents.csv)

 2. Under `srv`, create a new file called `feed-data.js` and paste the content from below.